Columbia County Divorce Lawyer

 Child Support, Child Custody, and Spousal Support

 Child custody is based on the child’s best interests.
 Usually, the court believes, along with modern research, that children do the best when they spend time with both parents.
 However, this may not always be the case.
 The non-custodial parent may be asked to provide child support, which may be enforced by a child support order.
 Child support is based on the child’s needs and the non-custodial parent’s ability to provide.
 Similarly, a higher earning spouse may need to pay spousal support, whether there are children in the marriage or not.
-Spousal support, also called alimony, is paid during while the couple is still married, usually during the divorce process, and is called “maintenance” after the divorce has been finalized, according to New York Courts.
+Spousal support, also called alimony, is paid during while the couple is still married, usually during the marriage dissolution process, and is called “maintenance” after the divorce has been finalized, according to New York Courts.
 Maintenance is usually just for a brief period of time, either months or a few years, though can be extended or even permanent.
+A lawyer in the area could help an individual through these legal matters in a divorce case.

-Call a Columbia County Divorce Lawyer For Assistance
+Call a Columbia County Divorce Attorney For Assistance

 Even if you may have a friendly relationship with your current spouse and there is an understanding between the two of you, it is important to work with an attorney so that you and your property remain protected in case tempers flare or minds get changed.
 Contact the Columbia County divorce attorneys at the Colwell Law Group today for assistance.